 In Colorado, it's unlawful to knowingly consume or possess an open container of alcohol or marijuana in a vehicle that's on a public road or right-of-way.
-While the open container laws for alcohol and marijuana are very similar, a significant distinction exists—a conviction for possessing an open container of marijuana requires evidence of marijuana consumption.
-The same is not true for alcohol.
+While the open container laws for alcohol and marijuana are very similar, a significant distinction exists—a conviction for possessing an open container of marijuana requires evidence of marijuana consumption, and the same is not true for alcohol.

 This article provides an overview of the open container laws' prohibitions, exceptions, and differences.

-The open alcohol container law prohibits both drivers and passengers from knowingly consuming alcohol or knowingly possessing an open container of an "alcoholic beverage" in a motor vehicle.
+The open alcohol container law prohibits both drivers and passengers from knowingly consuming alcohol or knowingly possessing an open container of an "alcoholic beverage" in the passenger areas of a motor vehicle.

 For the most part, the definitions and prohibitions found in the open alcohol container law also apply to open marijuana containers.
 One exception is with the definition of "open container."
 A violation for possession of an open marijuana container occurs only if: